 Students begin to study Spanish as early as preschool.
 The goal of the program is to give students an appreciation of a language and culture other than their own, and to broaden their insight into the diversity of the people of the world.
 At each grade level students learn to communicate in Spanish.
 They engage in conversation, provide and obtain information, gain knowledge and understanding of other cultures, and present information (both written and oral) in a language other than English.
 In addition, students learn their prayers in Spanish as well.

 The Physical Education program at St. Luke's follows the Rhode Island Physical Education standards.The goal of the program is for all students to have the knowledge and skills needed to lead a physically active lifestyle.

-The goal of the technology program is to integrate technology into all aspects of the curriculum under the supervision of the Director of Technology.
 Total integration of technology in the classroom setting will allow our students to see technology as a part of everyday life at St. Luke's.
-Through classroom computer use, Smart Board technology, and a one-to-one iPad program in grade eight, students benefit from a blend of traditional instruction and materials mixed with interactive lessons and projects.
+Through classroom use of chromebooks in grades four through eight and Smart Board technology, students benefit from a blend of traditional instruction and materials mixed with interactive lessons and projects.
 It is our belief that the regular use of technology in the classroom will enhance both teaching and learning.